rogersnm/shell-pilot/README.md

 # shell-pilot

-A more ergonomic subprocess alternative for Python with bash-like pipe syntax.
+A more ergonomic subprocess alternative for Python with bash-like pipe syntax and zero dependencies.

 ## Why?